caliskanfurkan/siirler/ulas_basar_gezgin.md

 Chorus (1997-1999), and Sayat Nova Chorus for some time).
 Knows Turkish (native); English; French; intermediate Russian; beginner Latin, Greek,Portuguese, Esperanto and  Norwegian.

+1) FIRST WORD
+2) HUUDMA
- 1) FIRST WORD2) HUUDMA3) ME, ANNELI AND THE NARGILE4) ME, YASMIN AND THE LINDEN TREE5) ODE TO SANTA SOPHIA6) ON A TABLET7)
+3) ME, ANNELI AND THE NARGILE
+4) ME, YASMIN AND THE LINDEN TREE
-PANTOUM TO ALL IMPATIENTS8) POEM WITH STONE9) RADIO WAVES, ROAD AND THE RADIO GIRL10) SOTIE TO TRAINS11) UPON THE LAST FLIGHT12) WOE TO YOUR ABSENCE13) YES I CAN (This yearbook covers Gezgin’s poetry in English written between August 2001 and 2002.)
+5) ODE TO SANTA SOPHIA
+6) ON A
+TABLET
+7)
+PANTOUM TO ALL IMPATIENTS
+8) POEM WITH STONE
+9) RADIO WAVES, ROAD AND THE RADIO GIRL
+10) SOTIE TO TRAINS
+11)
+UPON THE LAST FLIGHT
+12) WOE TO YOUR ABSENCE
+13) YES I CAN

+(This yearbook covers Gezgin’s poetry in
+English written between August 2001 and 2002.)

 FIRST WORD

 -to S.T., the mute dengbêj-

 Your last word was the one that gave me to a thought,
 What was the first word?
-First word that should besomething,
+First word that should be something,
 That made the other one to state some other thing?
 Maybe ‘t might concern the cave they lived for years,